The Best Computer Monitors Under $200 of 2021

-A monitor is among the most important peripherals you’ll purchase for your PC or laptop.
-You’ll use it every time you sit down at the computer, and unlike other devices, monitors rarely wear out or become entirely obsolete.
-The monitor you buy today could easily be the monitor you use a decade from now, which is why it's important to buy a good one.
+A monitor is one of the most important peripherals you’ll purchase for your PC or laptop.
+You’ll use it every time you sit down at your computer, and unlike other devices, monitors rarely wear out or become entirely obsolete.
+The monitor you buy today could easily be the monitor you use a decade from now, which is why it's important to find one with all you need.

 There are tons of options with a variety of features that can quickly overwhelm you.
 But don’t worry.
-We’ve tested dozens of monitors to find the best for your buck.
-Our top pick is Samsung’s 24-inch 390 Series monitor, which also goes by the model name Samsung LC24F390FHNXZA(available at Amazon for $146.26).
+We’ve tested dozens of monitors to find the best bang for your buck.
+Our top pick is Samsung’s 24-inch 390 Series monitor, which also goes by the model name Samsung LC24F390FHNXZA(available at Amazon).
 Unlike most affordable monitors, the C24F390 has great contrast and good color reproduction, traits that help it stand out from the crowd.
 We’ve also selected several strong alternatives, in case our top pick doesn’t meet your needs.

 These are the best computer monitors we tested, ranked in order: